 Although widely recognized as solely a technology brand, Samsung is actually more of a conglomerate.
-The South Korea based company extends into the financial services, tourism, science and machinery businesses as well.
+The South Korea-based company extends into the financial services, tourism, science and machinery businesses as well.
 But tech is what Samsung does best, as Forbes ranks it 94th on its list of the top 100 digital companies for 2018.
 Unfortunately for American investors, Samsung stock is difficult to get your hands on without a bit of legwork and fees.
+When considering any stock it might be a good idea to consult with an experienced financial advisor to help determine if it’s the right for your portfolio and to help you invest.

 How to Buy Samsung Stock